Cosmo-Tech/Babylon-End-User-Doc/docs/tutorial/Getting_started_with_babylon_v5.md

 !!! note "Generated Configuration"
     - This command creates a file called **namespace.yaml**
     - Location: **~/.config/cosmotech/babylon/namespace.yaml**
-    - It contains the current context for your deployment
+    - It contains the current context for your deployment.

 ## What’s New in Babylon v5
 ### New namespace commands
-Running the following command displays the updated namespace commands !!! example
+Running the following command displays the updated namespace commands:
+!!! example

     ```bash